-Almaty is the former capital of Kazakhstan and located in the Southeast of the country close to China and Kyrgyzstan.
-Although Nur-Sultan (nee Astana) is now the administrative and business hub, Almaty remains the beating heart of Kazakhstan and this cosmopolitan Silk Road city has everything to offer.
+Almaty is the former capital of Kazakhstan and is located in the Southeast of the country close to China and Kyrgyzstan.
+Although Nur-Sultan (nee Astana) is now the administrative and business hub, Almaty remains the beating heart of Kazakhstan, and this cosmopolitan Silk Road city has everything to offer.

 About 10% of Kazakhstan is on the European side of the Ural Mountains.
 The other 90% is in Asia.
 That is why most consider Kazakhstan to be in Asia.